Elise39u/S3Projects/QuarkusAPI/README.md

 # Step 2 Maven
 Make sure tha you have Maven installed on your device.
-Download link can be found here.
-Version used for the developement of this project 3.8.1.
+Download link can be found here: https://maven.apache.org/download.cgi Version used for the developement of this project 3.8.1.

 # Step 3 JAVA_HOME and MAVEN_HOME